socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 <!-- **Tues 11/28 & Thurs 11/30**
 -->

+- Wagner (2023) "Independence by permission," Science.
 - González-Bailón et al. (2023) "Asymmetric ideological segregation in exposure to political news on Facebook", Science.
 - Guess et al. (2023) "Reshares on social media amplify political news but do not detectably affect beliefs or opinions," Science.
 - Guess et al. (2023) "How do social media feed algorithms affect attitudes and behavior in an election campaign?," Science.
 - Nyhan et al. (2023) "Like-minded sources on Facebook are prevalent but not polarizing," Nature.

+Also above:
+- González-Bailón et al. (2024) "The Diffusion and Reach of (Mis)Information on Facebook During the U.S. 2020 Election," Sociological Science.
+- Allcott et al. (2024) "The effects of Facebook and Instagram on the 2020 election: A deactivation experiment," PNAS.

 ## Week 13 -- Project Presentations ##
 <!--